 Work-in-Progress sessions allow members of the Kellogg scholarly community to gather valuable, in-depth input on current research through an interdisciplinary discussion of their projects.
 Begun in 2013 to advance the work of Kellogg visiting fellows, the small, focused sessions are now open as well to faculty fellows, distinguished research affiliates, and dissertation year fellows seeking constructive critique of new scholarship.

-To register for one of the sessions below and receive the pre-circulated paper, write to: email@example.com.
+To register for one of our Work-In-Progress sessions and receive the pre-circulated paper, write to: firstname.lastname@example.org.